os-js/manual.os-js.org/src/v3/guide/cli/README.md

 ---
-description: OS.js v3 CLI Guide
+description: A guide for using and extending the CLI
 full_title: CLI Guide
 ---